Important changes made to the Privacy Act

-The Office of the Privacy Commissioner (OPC) released guidance on IPP3A (the Guidance) for public consultation earlier this year.
+The Office of the Privacy Commissioner (OPC) has released guidance on IPP3A (the Guidance) for public consultation.
 The Guidance is only a draft but gives some insight into how IPP3A will be enforced.

 IPP3A